 Skills for Care will update this page when more clarity emerges regarding the implications of this decision.

-The government have announced new regulations making vaccination a condition of deployment for any individual working in a Care Quality Commission (CQC) regulated care home in England providing nursing or personal care, subject to certain exemptions.
+The government have announced new regulations making vaccination a condition of deployment for any individual working in a Care Quality Commission (CQC) regulated services in England, subject to certain exemptions.

 DHSC operational guidance

 The Department for Health and Social Care (DHSC) has produced operational guidance for CQC regulated providers:

 - Coronavirus (COVID-19) vaccination of people working or deployed in care homes: operational guidance – this Operational Guidance is aimed at CQC regulated care homes only.